cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 There is more than one way to run a checkers blockchain.
 For instance:

 * If you came here after going through the rest of the hands-on exercise, you know how to launch a running chain with Ignite.
-* If you arrived here and are only focussed on learning CosmJS, it is possible to abstract away niceties of the running chain in a minimal package.
+* If you arrived here and are only focused on learning CosmJS, it is possible to abstract away niceties of the running chain in a minimal package.
 For this, you need Docker and to create an image:

    1. Get the `Dockerfile`: